The other duck is a troper, a programmer, and an author. Not in that order.

 - Ambiguous Gender: It's a duck.
 Male?
 Female?
 Something else entirely?
 Who knows?
 The other duck knows.

 - Bilingual: Swedish and English.
 In that order.
-Claims to not speak English, but understand and write the language.
+Claims to not speak English, but to understand and write the language.

 - Death of the Author: The other duck firmly believes that since fiction is meant to be entertainment first and foremost, you're free to interpret it the way you want.
 However, it's still just that: A personal interpretation.
 It's how you should enjoy the work the most you can, but not something everyone else should necessarily follow; that's their choice.
 If you think canon is the One True Way of interpreting the work, Word of God decides, but only for people who think like you.